 NOTE 7 - NOTE PAYABLE (Continued)

-The Academy is required to meet certain financial and nonfinancial covenants as specified in the loan agreement.
-For the years ended June 30, 2016 and 2015, the Academy was in compliance with all financial covenants.
+The Academy was required to meet certain financial and nonfinancial covenants as specified in the loan agreement.
+For the year ended June 30, 2016, the Academy was in compliance with all covenants.

 NOTE 8 - LINE OF CREDIT